 FinTech Australia aims to serve the national fintech community through a range of services and programs aimed at advocacy, support, education and network development.
 We have successfully driven the fintech agenda across the nation, resulting in real, positive change in areas such as Crowdfunding, Digital Currency regulation and Open Data.

 The Australian Small Business and Family Enterprise Ombudsman, FinTech Australia and theBankDoctor.org today joined forces to release a report which outlines the steps taken by fintech lenders to increase transparency and disclosure.

-Below are announcements from our members for December 2017:
+Below are some significant announcements from our members during the month of February 2018: